Celebration as BASI Ski School status is awarded to Tracks and Trails!

 Tracks and Trails is first BASI 'Nordic Ski School'

 We are delighted and proud to be the only company to be awarded this status, and we know we couldn't have done it without you!
-Ever since we began offering cross country ski trips we have strived to provide top quality instruction and on the 25 January, 2020 our hard work was rewarded.
+Ever since we began offering cross country ski trips we have strived to provide top quality instruction.
 We would like to thank all of you who have joined us on a ski trip, and who continue to come back year after year.

 In announcing the award Dave Renouf, BASI International & Educational Development Manager said "Tracks and Trails are fantastic ambassadors for the Nordic discipline".